aaronights/aarond.me/src/content/blog/monday.md

 date: 2021-07-19
 ---

 Ever wondered what my work day is like?
-Well, unfortunately you’re about to find out!
+Well, unfortunately you're about to find out!

 My title is a Customer Engineer for a wide range of machines that process money: repairing, servicing and installing them in the lower North Island.
 I get around!
 This is my exciting travel diary for Monday 19 July 2021.

 The first thing I did while on the clock was finish off some documentation I was working on.
-It's a guide on how to clean and service some new hardware we’re rolling out.
+It's a guide on how to clean and service some new hardware we're rolling out.
 I enjoy writing, as you probably know, so I'm glad I can do some of that for work.

 After sending that off, I jumped in my white Subaru and hit the road.
 I'm going to work!